Eco friendly laundry

 Tumble drying shrinks clothes twice as much as air drying.
 This is because of the mechanical agitation and forced air.
 The forced air from the dryer causes the fibres of the fabric to constrict, causing shrinkage.

-4. Emits Green House Gasses
+4. Green House Gasses

-Washing and drying a load every two days creates around 440kg of green house gas emissions each year, which is equivalent to flying from london to glasgow and back with 15-mile taxi rides to and from the airports.
+Washing and drying a load every two days creates around 440kg of green house gas emissions each year, which is equivalent to flying from London to Glasgow and back with 15-mile taxi rides to and from the airports.
 According to the guardian, it takes .7 kg of per wash when washed at 40 degrees and dried on the line.
 But this emission is almost 3.5 times more when tumble dried.
-That's a massive amount of emissions for just 1 cycle of drying.
+That’s a massive amount of emissions for just 1 cycle of drying.

-5. Sun-Dried Clothes Kills Bacteria
+5. Bacteria

 Sunlight is naturally antibacterial.
 UV light kills bacteria on clothes.
 The clothes also smell fresh and the sun will make your whites whiter.
 The sun is also great at bleaching out stains and spots without the need for harsh chemicals.